This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 Color accentuations need one thing above all: practice.
 You have to find out for yourself how you want to create the incidence of light on your painting.
 If you notice that your shades are getting too dark – which makes your picture look hard quickly – dilute the paint in the paint container.
 Water-based paints can be thinned with a little water if necessary, while lacquer-based paints require a special medium.
 However, never use too much water to dilute the paint, as too much could lead to the paint cracking when it dries.
 If you want to paint light accents, there are three different possibilities:

 - Apply white paint

-- Do not spray opaque, so that the white painting ground shines through
+- Do not spray a full covering, so that the white painting ground shines through

 - Use a plasticine rubber and remove a little paint afterwards

 Our Top Airbrushing Tips and Tricks

 As with all art forms, there are of course also tips and tricks for airbrushing, with which you can achieve a good result even as a beginner.
 Practice always makes perfect, but it is always nice to know what you are doing when you first begin.
 Our biggest tip is that you should never give up.
 Your first attempts may be a little sketchy, but with perseverance, you will be able to nail the airbrush technique and create beautifully smooth works of art.